Ladbrokes/ringcap/README.md

 # ringcap

-`ringcap` is a diagnostic tool that allows you to capture packets in a ringbuffer to be dumped to a secondary host on a UDp trigger.
+`ringcap` is a diagnostic tool that allows you to capture packets in a ringbuffer to be dumped to a secondary host on a UDP trigger.

 A useful tool for tracking down seemingly random network/protocol issues.